jamesaffeld/f5-agility-labs-xc/docs/class4/intro.rst

 .. image:: ./images/post-migration.png

-**Your job, should you choose to accept it and not get demoted, is to figure out the best way for the backend system to privately communicate with the frontend server.**
+**Your job, should you choose to accept it, and not get demoted, is to figure out the best way for the backend system to privately communicate with the frontend server.**

 Lab Environment